Securities Exchange Commission

 SEC and cryptocurrency

-On June 5, 2023, the SEC also filed 13 charges against Binance entities and Binance founder Changpeng Zhao.
-The next day, the SEC charged Coinbase for "operating as an unregistered securities exchange, broker, and clearing agency".
+On June 5, 2023, the SEC filed 13 charges against Binance entities and its founder Changpeng Zhao, citing allegations of mishandling customer funds and operating without proper registration.
+The following day, the SEC charged Coinbase for operating as an unregistered securities exchange, broker, and clearing agency, further signaling its intensified scrutiny of major players in the industry.

 SEC and Cypersecurity Risk